DanielMuller/danielmuller.me/content/post/diving-into-cloudfront.md

 As an example, [S3 Transfer Acceleration](https://aws.amazon.com/s3/transfer-acceleration/) uses Cloudfront as the endpoint, forcing the networking path to the nearest Edge Location and leveraging the AWS backbone to reach the bucket.

-## Firewall
+### Firewall
 In addition to use [AWS WAF](https://aws.amazon.com/waf/) with Cloudfront to protect your Origin application, Cloudfront also provides a default DDOS protection.
 You can also deny access to visitors from specific countries.

 By adding [Origin Shield](https://aws.amazon.com/about-aws/whats-new/2020/10/announcing-amazon-cloudfront-origin-shield/), you add an additional layer of caching between Cloudfront and your Origin, reducing the need for Cloudfront to retrieve content from your Origin.
 This helps to reduce the load on your origin and improves the CDN hit ratio (and therefore download speed) for your visitors.

-## Application Server
+### Application Server
-By using Lambda@Edge functions, you can directly query databases like DynamoDB and apply business logic to it, without needing any Origin.
+By using Lambda@Edge functions, you can directly query databases like DynamoDB and apply business logic to it, without needing any Origin (you still need to configure a dummy one, Cloudfront doesn't allow you to be Origin-less).

 Combining this with [DynamoDB Global Tables](https://aws.amazon.com/dynamodb/global-tables/), you can always query a table near your edge, making your application performant and reliable.

-## Web Server
+### Web Server
 As seen through all the examples mentioned in this article, Cloudfront can be seen as "just" an HTTP server in front of your application.

 Using functions (or Lambda@Edge) you can return redirections or static content without the need of any backend.